jianmingyong/derogold/README.md

 However, if you wish to create *portable* binaries that can be shared between systems, specify `-DARCH=default` in your CMake arguments during the build process.
 Note that *portable* binaries will have a noticeable difference in performance than *native* binaries.
 For this reason, it is always best to build for your particular system if possible.

-Note that the instructions below create a *portable* binaries due to the preset setting `-DARCH=default` for compatibility reasons.
+Note that the instructions below create *native* binaries.

 ### Windows (x64 only)